w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 ---

 !!!tip "New to Staking?"
       Start your staking journey or explore more information about staking on [Polkadot's Home Page](https://polkadot.network/staking/).
-Discover the new [Staking Dashboard](https://staking.polkadot.cloud/#/overview) that makes staking much easier and check this [extensive article list](https://support.polkadot.network/support/solutions/articles/65000182104) to help you get started.
+Discover the [Staking Dashboard](https://staking.polkadot.cloud/#/overview), and check this [extensive article list](https://support.polkadot.network/support/solutions/articles/65000182104) to help you get started.
 You can now stake natively with a [small number of tokens](../general/chain-state-values.md) and earn staking rewards.
 For additional information, check out [this blog post](https://polkadot.network/blog/nomination-pools-are-live-stake-natively-with-just-1-dot/).

-This page is meant to be an advanced guide to staking with the relay chain.
+This page is meant to provide advanced information about staking on Polkadot.
 For a more general introduction, checkout the [Introduction to Staking](./learn-staking.md) page.

 ## Staking Proxies